HeikoKramer/python/python_notes.md

 file = open("file.txt", "r")
 print(file.read())
 # Output: Jasmin - Aladdin
-# File has ben overwritten with entered content.
+# File has been overwritten with entered content.

 # Appending to a file
 file = open("file.txt", "a")